 - The main cause of surface water pollution in oceans and high seas is uncontrolled oil spillage.
 The Deepwater Horizon oil spill is considered the largest marine oil spill in the history of the petroleum industry.
 It occurred in the Gulf of Mexico, which lead to spillage of 210 million gallons of oil that covered approximately 0.78Km3 that lead to the death of thousands of aquatic life as a result of water pollution.
 Uncontrolled oil spillages and oil discharges from cargo tankers carrying crude oil, diesel, or petroleum are considered among the largest environmental disasters affecting water purity.
 Also, offshore oil exploration leads to water pollution.
 The residual oil spreads over the water surface forming a thin layer of water-in-oil emulsion that is hazardous to human and aquatic life.

 - Agro-chemical Wastes are the leading nonpoint sources of water pollution.
 Agro-chemical wastes majorly include pesticides and fertilizers.
 Pseudoscientific disposal of pesticides from field farms and agricultural activities contributes a lot of pollutants to water bodies and soils.
 Poorly disposed fertilizers and pesticides reach water bodies through surface runoff from agricultural fields, a massive spraying of pesticides and fertilizers, washing down of agro-chemicals by precipitation that jeopardizes the water quality.
 Most of them are non-biodegradable and persistent in the environment for a long period.
 Agro-chemicals have chemical components such as phosphates and nitrates that have a fertilizing effect on water bodies causing eutrophication.
 As a result of eutrophication, caused by the disposal of pseudoscientific agrochemicals into water bodies, water hyacinth has become a major invasive plant species in lakes such as Lake Victoria that is a leading water pollutant in lakes.
+These are the major causes of water pollution.

 - Biological pollution is a major point source water pollutant.
 In oceans and seas, biologically or accidentally introduced alien species into water bodies are a major problem.
 Alien species or invasive species are foreign animals or plants that have been introduced into a different ecosystem away from their natural habitat.
 Outside their normal habitat, they have no natural preys and predators, these trigger an upset in the ecosystem, inhibiting the thriving of usual animals or plants that thrive there.
 Examples of an invasive species are the zebra mussels in the Great Lakes of the USA, which were carried from Europe by ballast water.
 As an impact of invasive species in their unnatural habitat, an alien jellyfish called Mnemiopsis leidyi reduced fish stocks by 90 percent after arriving in the ballast water of In the Black Sea.

 - Global warming as a result of climate change has also led to water pollution.
 Global warming has an impact on water resources through enhanced evaporation, geographical changes in precipitation intensity, duration and frequency of soil moisture, and the frequency and severity of droughts and floods.
 Global warming as a result of climate change results in heavy intense downpours, droughts, and rising temperatures.
 Due to increased temperatures, there is increased evaporation which lowers the water pH altering water purity.
 Some Bacteria and Viruses thrive well in these new conditions favoring water pollution.
+These are the major causes of water pollution.

 - Pseudoscientific, disposal of radioactive waste is hazardous to water ecosystems and human health.
 Radioactive waste in high concentrations can kill whereas in lower concentrations it can cause cancerous illnesses.
 The largest sources of water pollution from radioactive wastes in Europe are two factories that reprocess waste fuel from nuclear power plants; Cap La Hague on the north coast of France and Sellafield on the north-west coast of Britain.
 Nuclear plants discharge radioactive wastewater into the water bodies, which are widespread by the ocean.
 Norway, which lies downstream from Britain, receives significant doses of radioactive pollution from nuclear plants, and a significant volume of water pollution.
+These are the major causes of water pollution.

 - Industrial waste is a leading point source water pollutant.
 Many of the industries require water as a key raw material hence they are situated along the river banks such as steel and paper industries.
 After manufacturing, their wastes containing acids, alkalis, dyes, and other chemicals are dumped and poured down into rivers as effluents.
 Industries that require chemicals as a raw material contribute the most to water pollution, for example, industries concerning with manufacture of aluminum and other heavy metals, release significant amounts of fluoride as effluents to water bodies, whereas agrochemical industries generate a huge amount of ammonia which are emitted into water sources as effluents.
 All such discharges finally arrive at water bodies cause a significant volume of pollution.